ginger package

 >>> zs, niter, found = aberth_autocorr(h, z0s, opt)

-ginger.aberth.aberth_autocorr_job(coeffs: List[float], i: int, zsc: List[complex]) Tuple[float, int, complex][source]
+ginger.aberth.aberth_autocorr_job(coeffs: Sequence[float], i: int, zsc: List[complex]) Tuple[float, int, complex][source]

 Parameters:

-• zsc – Current list of root estimates (complex numbers)
+• zsc – Current list of root estimates

 Returns:

-ginger.aberth.aberth_autocorr_mt(coeffs: ~typing.List[float], zs: ~typing.List[complex], options: ~ginger.rootfinding.Options = <ginger.rootfinding.Options object>) Tuple[List[complex], int, bool][source]
+ginger.aberth.aberth_autocorr_mt(coeffs: ~typing.Sequence[float], zs: ~typing.List[complex], options: ~ginger.rootfinding.Options = <ginger.rootfinding.Options object>) Tuple[List[complex], int, bool][source]

 Parameters:

-• zs – Initial guesses for the roots (complex numbers)
+• zs – Initial root guesses

 Returns:

-ginger.aberth.aberth_mt(coeffs: ~typing.List[float], zs: ~typing.List[complex], options: ~ginger.rootfinding.Options = <ginger.rootfinding.Options object>) Tuple[List[complex], int, bool][source]
+ginger.aberth.aberth_mt(coeffs: ~typing.Sequence[float], zs: ~typing.List[complex], options: ~ginger.rootfinding.Options = <ginger.rootfinding.Options object>) Tuple[List[complex], int, bool][source]

 Parameters:

-• zs – Initial guesses for the roots (complex numbers)
+• zs – Initial root guesses

 Returns: